 Discover — Plan

-A key aspiration of our five-year UC Irvine Health Strategic Plan is to achieve distinction in all facets of basic, translational, clinical and outcomes research.
+A key aspiration of our five-year UCI Health Strategic Plan is to achieve distinction in all facets of basic, translational, clinical and outcomes research.
 The strategic plan emphasizes multidisciplinary and inter-professional approaches like “ensemble” science that focuses on high-priority biomedical challenges facing healthcare.
-By collaboratively bringing together experts across a number of disciplines, UC Irvine Health will improve the rate of discoveries and breakthroughs, which will in turn translate to better individual and population health.
+By collaboratively bringing together experts across a number of disciplines, UCI Health will improve the rate of discoveries and breakthroughs, which will in turn translate to better individual and population health.

-To achieve our aspiration for research distinction, UC Irvine Health has selected the following nine (9) goals and has initiated three (3) strategies for fiscal 2017 and 2018.
+To achieve our aspiration for research distinction, UCI Health has selected the following nine (9) goals and has initiated three (3) strategies for fiscal 2017 and 2018.

 All highlighted strategies are currently active.